KrystalMadrinan/portfolio/README.md

 Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 10:35

-Finish time:
+Finish time: 11:27

-Actual time needed to complete:
+Actual time needed to complete: 52 minutes

 ## Number and name of feature: #2: Modify the Contents